top of page

 Year two expanded to a two-day Left Bank exploration, traversing the Médoc's classified growth châteaux.
 This route represents Bordeaux wine aristocracy: the 1855 classification commissioned by Napoleon III, still governing Médoc hierarchy 170 years later.

-Departing Château Méaume westward, participants crossed the Gironde estuary via ferry, with classic cars queuing aboard.
-The Médoc's Route des Châteaux (D2) extends from Margaux north through Saint-Julien, Pauillac, and Saint-Estèphe, passing châteaux whose names appear on the world's finest wine lists.
+Participants crossed the Gironde estuary via ferry, itself memorable with classic cars queuing aboard.
+The Route des Châteaux extends from Margaux north through Saint-Julien, Pauillac, and Saint-Estèphe, passing châteaux whose names appear on the world's finest wine lists.

 2024 Rally: Hidden Gems (Pessac-Léognan, Sauternes, Barsac, Entre-Deux-Mers)

-This "hidden gems" approach demonstrated that Bordeaux rewards exploration beyond famous names, much as collectors recognise that automotive excellence exists beyond mainstream marques.
+Entre-Deux-Mers provided relaxed afternoon driving through pastoral landscapes where wine production maintains regional traditions without international prestige's pressure.
+This demonstrated that Bordeaux rewards exploration beyond famous names, much as collectors recognise that automotive excellence exists beyond mainstream marques.

 Exclusive Prize: Your Classic Car Immortalised on Our Wine Label

-Rally winners see their vehicle featured on our wine labels for the following vintage.
-Not a generic label: a bespoke design featuring your car.
+Rally winners see their classic car featured on our wine labels for the following vintage.
+Not a generic label, a bespoke label featuring a photograph or illustration of the winning vehicle.
+These bottles become collector's items, conversation pieces, and permanent connections between participant and château.

-We produce 300 bottles (50 cases).
-Each participant receives one case regardless of placement.
-Remaining allocation unavailable for retail.
+We produce approximately 300 bottles (50 cases) of Réserve du Château.
+Each rally participant receives one case, regardless of whether they won.
+The remaining allocation remains unavailable for retail purchase.
 You cannot buy these bottles.
+You must earn participation through invitation.

-Photo 2.jpg
+Photo 1.jpg

 The Château Méaume Rally Experience: Invitation-Only Excellence

-The rally unfolds over 2-3 days with daily distances averaging 100-150 kilometres.
-We don't impose competitive timing.
-Each day combines scenic drives with wine education: morning departures, lunch at restaurants showcasing regional gastronomy, afternoon tastings at classified châteaux (arranged privately, not public tours), and evenings at Château Méaume for dinner and conversation.
+Each day combines scenic drives with wine education.
+Morning departures capture optimal light for photography, midday pauses for lunch at restaurants showcasing regional gastronomy, afternoon wine tastings at classified châteaux (often arranged privately, not public tour groups), and evenings return to Château Méaume for dinner and relaxed conversation.

 Join Our Exclusive Rally: Request Your Invitation

-Contact us sharing which car(s) you'd bring, your wine background, and what attracts you to our rally.
-We're interested in fit, not credentials.
-Rally dates are announced 6-8 months in advance.
+Contact us sharing which classic car(s) you'd potentially bring, your wine appreciation background, and what attracts you to our rally specifically.
+We're interested in fit, not formal credentials.
+Marque club members, restoration enthusiasts, and those new to rallying receive equal consideration.

-When 12 people share meals and drive together for multiple days, personal alignment matters.
+When people share meals, drive together for multiple days, and stay at the same château, personal alignment matters.
 We seek people who respect classic automobiles, appreciate fine wine, and contribute positive energy.
-Specific marques or collection size matter less than enthusiasm and character.
+Specific marques or restoration budgets matter less than enthusiasm and character.
 We've welcomed modest 1970s sports cars alongside six-figure classics.
+Compatibility matters more than credentials.

-Pricing reflects the complete experience: routes through prestigious appellations, tastings at classified châteaux, regional gastronomy, exclusive wine allocation, and proprietor-hosted hospitality.
+Pricing reflects the complete experience: routes through prestigious appellations, tastings at classified châteaux, regional gastronomy, exclusive wine label allocation, and proprietor-hosted hospitality.

 We look forward to potentially welcoming you.